Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas Performance Insights

-- The Longhorns have a +391 scoring differential, topping opponents by 10.6 points per game.
-They're putting up 77.9 points per game to rank 38th in college basketball and are allowing 67.3 per contest to rank 94th in college basketball.
+- The Longhorns outscore opponents by 10.6 points per game (scoring 77.9 points per game to rank 38th in college basketball while allowing 67.3 per outing to rank 94th in college basketball) and have a +391 scoring differential overall.

 - The 32 rebounds per game Texas averages rank 163rd in college basketball.
-Its opponents record 31 per outing.
+Its opponents grab 31 per contest.

 Miami (FL) Performance Insights

-- The Hurricanes outscore opponents by 7.7 points per game (posting 79.4 points per game, 21st in college basketball, and conceding 71.7 per outing, 232nd in college basketball) and have a +270 scoring differential.

-- Miami (FL) grabs 32.5 rebounds per game (126th in college basketball) while allowing 29.3 per contest to opponents.
-It outrebounds opponents by 3.2 boards per game.
+- Miami (FL) wins the rebound battle by an average of 3.2 boards.
+It collects 32.5 rebounds per game (126th in college basketball) compared to its opponents' 29.3.

-- Miami (FL) knocks down 7.7 three-pointers per game (134th in college basketball), while its opponents have made 7.6 on average.
+- Miami (FL) knocks down 7.7 three-pointers per game (134th in college basketball) at a 37% rate (36th in college basketball), compared to the 7.6 its opponents make, shooting 33.2% from beyond the arc.

-- Miami (FL) wins the turnover battle by 1.3 per game, committing 10.7 (61st in college basketball) while its opponents average 12.
+- Miami (FL) has won the turnover battle on average this season, committing 10.7 per game (61st in college basketball) while forcing 12 (165th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.